Michelle Dilhara: Television

 In mid-2019, she portrayed the character "Kaweesha" in the television series Dadayam Bambaru directed by Sanjaya Nirmal, which was aired in Swarnavahini.
 Later during same the year, she acted in the television serial Kisa, which was her second main role, directed by Nimal Rathnayake.
 Then she was cast for the serial Sihina Kumari directed by Roshan Weerasinghe where Dilhara played a dual character of two sisters, "Amaya and Himaya".
 In 2020, she started to act in the comedy thriller serial Sihina Samagama which is currently aired on Swarnavahini.

 In October 2020, she appeared in another thriller serial Can You Hear Me aired on National Television.
 She played the role of a young teenage girl named "Mahimi".
 She was nominated as the Best Actress at the 26th Sumathi Awards for the performance in Can You Here Me.
 The series is the first-ever attempt to take Sri Lankan teledrama to international audience via social media where it is airing with English subtitles.
-In 2021, Dilhara was cast for the role "Chenugi" in the serial Pork Street where she portrayed the character of a middle class girl who was struggling financially with her husband.
+In 2021, Dilhara was cast for the role "Chenugi" in the serial Pork Street where she portrayed the character of a middle-class girl who was struggling financially with her husband.
 This role earned her a nomination for the Best Supporting Actress at the 2021 Raigam Tele Awards.
 During the same year she appeared as Dewani in the television series Race, which was aired on Siyatha TV.

 In 2022, Dilhara was cast for the character Dushi in the popular TV series Podu Season 2 which was aired on TV Derana.
 The TV series was directed by Sharmila Dharmarasa.
 Dilhara portrayed the character of a wealthy teenage girl who was in the middle of a love triangle.
 During the same year, she appeared in the television series Looka which was directed by Jayaprakash Sivagurunathan.
 The TV series was aired in the Independent Television Network.
 Dilhara portrayed the character "Navya" and her performance in Looka earned her a nomination for the Best Supporting Actress at the 19th Raigam Tele Awards.

-In 2023, Dilhara was cast for the television series Kaasi, directed by Iresh Lokubandara and is currently airing on Sri Lanka Rupavahini Corporation.
-She portrays the character Sagarika, a middle class girl who is forced by her parents to marry a man who is twice her age as solution for their financial issues.
+In 2023, Dilhara was cast for the television series Kaasi, directed by Iresh Lokubandara aired on Sri Lanka Rupavahini Corporation.
+She portrays the character Sagarika, a middle-class girl who is forced by her parents to marry a man who is twice her age as solution for their financial issues.
+In the same year, she was selected for the role Malki in the serial Sidadiye Samanaliyo directed by popular actor Dhananjaya Siriwardena.